ClosedNon-ProfitRound 2

 Victorian Government · Australia

-This program provides funding and support for householders to switch from gas to efficient electric appliances.
-It is aimed at outer-and-middle-ring suburbs in metropolitan Melbourne hit hardest by the cost of living, including multicultural communities that may need additional support to understand home electrification benefits.
+The Cheaper Home Electric Energy Program Round 2 provides funding and support to help householders switch from gas to efficient electric appliances.
+It is aimed at outer-and-middle-ring suburbs in metropolitan Melbourne most affected by cost-of-living pressures and multicultural communities needing additional support to electrify their homes.

 Funding